custom-components/ble_monitor/docs/ha_ble.md

 - 1st byte: length of the element (excluding the length byte itself)
 - 2nd byte: AD type – specifies what data is included in the element
-- AD data – one or more bytes - the meaning is defined by AD type
+- AD data – one or more bytes - the meaning is defined by the AD type

 In the `HA BLE` format, the advertsing payload should contain the following two AD elements: